hashicorp/web-unified-docs/docs/decisions/adr-001-parity-with-existing-api.md

 - Aim for parity with unused operations, that is, operations that are not directly used by our [hashicorp/dev-portal](https://github.com/hashicorp/dev-portal) front-end.
 For specific examples of unused operations, see [Examples of unused operations](#examples-of-unused-operations).

-As a more specific commitment to parity, we will implement `GET` operations on the following endpoints:
+As a more specific commitment to parity, we will implement `GET` operations for the following endpoints:

 - [`/api/content/<productSlug>/version-metadata`](https://github.com/hashicorp/mktg-content-workflows/blob/01c3c1bd8c1be5d0d036835f90d191b2b1cca3a1/api/content.ts#L41)
   - Purpose: Returns version metadata.
 Version metadata determines which versioned `nav-data` will be fetched, and serves as the content source for versioned docs dropdowns.